Information

 Guideline Development Group

-Development of these guidelines was led by a group comprised Dr. Ú. Ní Riain, Ms. D. Hogan-Murphy, Ms. R. Breslin, Dr. T. Boo, Prof. M. Cormican, Dr. C. Fleming, Dr. H. Tuite, Dr. D. Gallagher, Dr. D. Keady, Dr. E. McCarthy, Dr R. Waldron, Dr. D. Nashev, Dr. E. Houlihan, Dr. M. Lucey, Dr. K. Davenport and Ms. K. McDonough.
+Development of these guidelines was led by a group comprised Dr. Ú. Ní Riain, Ms. C. Lang, Ms. O. Fahy, Dr. T. Boo, Prof. M. Cormican, Dr. C. Fleming, Dr. H. Tuite, Dr. D. Gallagher, Dr. D. Keady, Dr. G. Moloney, Dr. R. Mulqueen, Dr. E. Higgins, Dr R. Waldron, Dr. D. Nashev, Dr. A. Holmes, Dr. C. Mulrooney, Dr. S. Gregg, Dr. M. Leonard, Ms. S. George, Ms. T. Matthews and Ms. K. McDonough.
 The guidelines initially developed by Prof. M. Cormican in 2004 have been revised and expanded every two-three years.
 The guidelines are based on national and international guidelines, local microbiological data and expert opinion.

 The guidelines have been approved by Galway University Hospitals (GUH) Drug and Therapeutics Committee.
 See GUH useful resources https://web.medicaleguides.com/public/guh for the most up-to-date electronic version of these guidelines.

 The guidelines are available as an application for Smartphones (Apple and Android), with built-in dosing calculators for gentamicin, tobramycin and vancomycin.
-The GAPP App provides automatic updates to ensure access to the most recent version of the guidelines.
+The GAPP App (hosted by MEG eguides) provides automatic updates to ensure access to the most recent version of the guidelines.

 Statement of Purpose and Limitations